1922 Leaflet - There are now 100 Pyrex shapes and sizes

 Ramekins and Special Items.

 Small 432 ramekins would be discontinued shortly.
-Mushroom dishes are comprised of a regular 301 or 302 round dish with handles and a bell cover.
+Mushroom dishes consist of a regular 301 or 302 round dish with handles paired with a bell cover.

 Percolator tops were a replacement part for coffee pots from other companies, as there were no Pyrex percolators at this time.
 The design for the "Pyrex style" top was filed with the patent office in May 1914, one full year before the introduction of Pyrex ovenware.
 It is the oldest Pyrex product destined for consumers, supplied to firms that manufactured percolators.
 Casserole lids with the same hollow pointy-top knob were conceived afterwards, their design almost certainly based on this percolator top.